David Ungar

 Ungar graduated as a doctor of philosophy in computer science from the University of California, Berkeley, in 1985.

 His doctoral advisor was David Patterson and his dissertation was entitled The Design and Evaluation of a High-Performance Smalltalk System; it won the 1986 ACM Doctoral Dissertation Award.

 He was an assistant professor at Stanford University, Dept. of Electrical Engineering, Computer Systems Lab, where he taught programming languages and computer architecture, from 1985 to 1990.

 In 1991, he joined Sun Microsystems and became a distinguished engineer.

 In 2006 he was recognized as a Distinguished Engineer by the Association for Computing Machinery and in 2010 a Fellow.

-In 2007, he joined IBM Research, where he is currently a member of the Dynamic Optimization Group.
+From 2007 to 2017, he worked at IBM Research, where he was a member of the Dynamic Optimization Group, and investigated new paradigms including ensemble and subjective programming.
+From 2017 to 2022, he worked at Apple, where he sped up Swift language compilation.
+Currently retired, he builds apps for his personal use on various Apple platforms.